instead-hub/instead/doc/stead3_en.md

 Let me remind you again that the name 'nam' of object and display it (in this the case of how the scene will look like for the player in the form of lettering at the top) you can (and often should!) share.
-For this there are attributes 'disp' and 'title'. 'title' is only in the rooms and works ashandle when the player is inside this room.
+For this there are attributes 'disp' and 'title'. 'title' is only in the rooms and works as handle when the player is inside this room.
 In other cases, use the 'disp' (if any).

 If 'disp' and 'title' is not specified, it is considered that the display